FBDev64/Airlib/docs/NOTES.md

 # Notes

-This is the planning document for the library
+This is the planning document for the library.

 ## Objectif